-Through these challenging economic times, organisations are searching for new data centre architectures to combat space and power limitations experienced in physical data centres.
-Virtual data centres (VDC) sit as a saving grace when compared to traditional options as they are IT agile and cost effective
+Through these challenging economic times, organisations are searching for new Data Centre architectures to combat space and power limitations experienced in physical Data Centres.
+Buying a virtual Data Centre (VDC) is an excellent option compared to traditional cloud hosting solutions as they are IT agile and cost-effective.

 Money is a magic word every company wants to hear, and if you can pair it with saver, you’ve hit the jackpot.
-A VDC is a cost-efficient approach to storing company data, allowing organisations to consume IT services on a pay-as-you-go pricing scheme.
-VDC’s also offer scalability when choosing resource provisioning, allowing business to purchase more services on demand, providing a more accurate prediction on overall expenses.
-In contrast, when dealing with physical data centres, there are significant upfront costs relating to leasing fees, maintenance and hardware costs that can become a burden to an organisation when the applications aren’t being used on the server.
+A Virtual Data Centre is a cost-efficient approach to storing company data, allowing organisations to consume IT services on a pay-as-you-go pricing scheme.
+VDC’s also offer scalability when choosing resource provisioning, allowing businesses to purchase more services on demand, and providing a more accurate prediction of overall expenses.
+In contrast, when dealing with physical Data Centres, there are significant upfront costs relating to leasing fees, maintenance and hardware costs that can become a burden to an organisation when the applications aren’t being used on the server.

 2. Higher productivity